 4. HRT is not recommended for ladies who have had breast cancer.

 Menopause can increase your chances of developing osteoporosis.
-Breast Cancer Care have a booklet covering any concerns that you may have and it can be ordered or downloaded here.
+Breast Cancer Now have a booklet covering any concerns that you may have and it can be ordered or downloaded here.

 HELPFUL RESOURCES AND MORE INFORMATION